 You can put anything in a compost bin that will rot down.
 This includes anything that is organic in the truest sense of the word.
 To be technical about it if something is genuinely organic it means that it’s carbon-based and once living.
 This would include all food waste that is left over after meals.
 It would also include vegetable peelings and fruit peelings.

-We can also add to this trimmings from the garden including lawn clippings, hedge clippings and dead leaves. we can also add cut-flowers that have gone over.
+We can also add to this trimmings from the garden including lawn clippings, hedge clippings and dead leaves.
+We can also add cut-flowers that have gone over.
 Some of the trimmings from large woody plants will need to be shredded.
 Small particles of woody plants will rot down very quickly.
-Take a look at at Amazon.

 In short if you see something going mouldy or decaying in anyway you can place it in your compost mix and the microorganisms will break it down into compost.